Make Your Next Trip Extraordinary

 Bragging Rights

 Have you dreamed of schussing down Aspen’s silent, empty slopes before they’re open to anyone else—or sweeping the mountain with the ski patrol after it’s closed?
-If you’re staying at the Little Nell, Meg can arrange for you to do just that: carve first or last tracks on Aspen Mountain.
+If you’re staying at The Little Nell, Meg can arrange for you to do just that: carve first or last tracks on Aspen Mountain.

 She’s got other tricks up her sleeve, too.
 Want to hold a private ski race for you and your family?
 Have a ski-in, ski-out mountaintop wedding?
 Go on a private moonlight snowcat tour?
 Set out for a day with a snowcat driver who’ll drop you on remote slopes you can ski by yourself?
 Think of any over-the-top experience and there’s a 98 percent chance she can make it happen.